 The Art of Fair Isle Knitting, by Ann Feitelson: Loveland, CO, Interweave Press, 1993, 183 pages, ISBN 1-883010-20-9, $34.95.
 Reviewed by Donna Estin.

-Having a marketable product that the mass population links exclusively to you is the key to financial stability.
+I love knitting books that share history and techniques.
+Knitting books can be timeless and there is so much to learn and admire from books of any decade.
+When I purchased The Art of Fair Isle Knitting I hadn't thought much about the economics of the island of Fair Isle.
+But for the islanders at the early 1900's, having a marketable product that the mass population links exclusively to you was the key to financial stability.
 While no one knows the thought process behind the first Fair Isle design, Ann Feitelson begins her book with a historical journey examining the coalition of home based hand knitters and merchants who created a unique product that allowed Fair Isle and the rest of the Shetland Islands to flourish economically.

 Enlightened by the history, the author leads you by the hand into the science of selecting colors with the goal of teaching you to design your own Fair Isle sweater.
 For the color-challenged knitter, this book gives sample color palettes in appealing combinations.
 And if the comprehensive color shading, technique and design are just too much to absorb the first time around, the rest of the book provides over twenty patterns ready to knit.

-Some of the looks are dated but in all fairness, many patterns are twenty years old.
+Some of the looks are dated but in all fairness, many patterns are thirty years old.
 For me, the return to varied, undyed wools and neutral colors is the most appealing.
 Like a tide coming in and out, the popularity of this design has moved in and out of fashion.
-But the flexible, warm fabric knitted to withstand weather seems to be forever connected to harsh weather climates and like the changing tides, is constant and always with us.
+But like the weather, it is constant and always with us.
 I have a new appreciation for Fair Isle and a much deeper understanding.
-This book deserves to be read twice and holds answers to the how and whys of Fair Isle knitting that would benefit every knitter embarking on this style.
+This book deserves to be read twice and holds answers to the how and whys of Fair Isle knitting that would benefit knitters embarking on this style.